mjhea0/django-stripe/README.md

 django-stripe
 =============

 Use this project/app to integrate Django and Stripe with a simple user registration.
-Right now the application is setup so that in order for a user to register s/he must purchase a recurring subscription service.
+Registration requires that a payment (either one-time or recurring) is made.

 - Django==1.5.1
 - South==0.8.1